qundao/mirror-beautifulsoup4/doc/index.rst

 `Searching the tree`_.
 However, there's a lower-level interface that lets you define any matching behavior you want.
-Behind the scenes, the parts of the Beautiful Soup API that most people use--``find_all()`` and the like--are actually using this low-level interface, and you can use it directly.
+Behind the scenes, the parts of the Beautiful Soup API that most people use--``find_all()`` and the like—are actually using this low-level interface, and you can use it directly.

 *(Access to the low-level search interface is a new feature in